pgcentralfoundation/pgrx/HOW_TO_CUT_A_PGRX_RELEASE.md

 ./finalize-release.sh
 ```

-- create the actual release on GitHub, tagging the `master` branch with "${NEW_VERSION}", using the release notes you made in your PR
+- create the actual release on GitHub, tagging the `develop` branch with "${NEW_VERSION}", using the release notes you made in your PR

 ```shell
 ./publish.sh